 If you want to put together a system of primes without breaking the bank, I can recommend the Sony FE 28mm f2, Sony FE 50mm f1.8 and Sony FE 85mm f1.8 lenses, and if you want the smallest possible general-purpose combination, I’m very fond of the original Sony FE 35mm f2.8 ZA.
-If your budget is much higher, you can splash-out on three of Sony’s best prime lenses: the Sony FE 24mm f1.4 G Master, Sony FE 35mm f1.4 ZA and Sony FE 85mm f1.4 GM will delight any lucky owner.
-If you want a triplet of top-end zooms, the Sony FE 16-35mm f2.8 GM, Sony FE 24-70mm f2.8 GM and Sony FE 70-200mm f2.8 GM will take you from 16 to 200mm with a constant f2.8 focal ratio and G Master quality – expensive but very high-performance.
+If your budget is much higher, you can splash-out on three of Sony’s best prime lenses: the Sony FE 24mm f1.4 G Master, Sony FE 50mm f1.2 GM and Sony FE 85mm f1.4 GM will delight any lucky owner.
+If you want a triplet of top-end zooms, the Sony FE 12-24mm f2.8 GM, Sony FE 24-70mm f2.8 GM and Sony FE 70-200mm f2.8 GM II will take you from 12 to 200mm with a constant f2.8 focal ratio and G Master quality – expensive but very high-performance.
+Tamron also offers an alternative and more affordable approach to f2.8 zooms with the 17-28mm f2.8, 28-75mm f2.8 and 70-180mm f2.8.
+Meanwhile Sigma offers more affordable versions of the classic ranges, including a 14-24mm f2.8, and 24-70mm f2.8 – just look out for DG DN in the model name, indicating the latest versions in the native Sony mirrorless mount.

 Keep reading for my detailed reviews of Sony lenses and sample image galleries!
 Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!

 All my Sony lens reviews